-The principle objective of this precinct is that of ensuring that the koala population can continue living in and colonising from the area.
+The principal objective of this precinct is that of ensuring that the koala population can continue living in and from the area.
 To this end, this Plan aims to:

-- a) Retain koala habitat and food trees. - b) Build on the above to extend linkages to other preferred koala habitat. - c) Reduce the incidence of koala mortality by addressing key threats such as habitat loss and fragmentation, road strike and dog attack. - d) Recognise the occupation of the broader landscape by koalas.
+- a) Retain koala habitat and food trees. - b) Build on the above to extend linkages to other preferred koala habitat. - c) Reduce the incidence of koala mortality by addressing key threats such as habitat loss and fragmentation, road strike and dog attack.

 This precinct is the main area in which regulatory provisions are proposed to support retention of koala habitat.
 This is because the Southern KMP is the core area in which the koalas of Ballina Shire live.
-Remnant vegetation on lenses of residual soils within poorer erosional soils on slopes provide core koala habitat now, and a refuge from the large clearing events of the early to mid-1900s.
+Remnant vegetation on lenses of residual soils within poorer erosional soils on slopes provide core koala habitat now, as well as previously providing a refuge from the large clearing events of the early to mid-1900s.
 The objectives of this KMP are therefore intended to retain koala habitat over time, encouraging the long-term preservation of remaining habitat.
 Areas that do not currently support trees may provide landholders with an opportunity to engage in the planting of koala habitat.
 Such planting may create linkages between areas of existing habitat important for this KMP.